acalcutt/reddit/docs/PRODUCTION_DEPLOYMENT.md

 ## Google Cloud Platform Strategy

 Google Cloud Platform (GCP) offers a compelling alternative to AWS with competitive pricing, strong networking, and excellent managed services.
-This section covers the equivalent GCP services for running Reddit in production.
+This section covers the equivalent GCP services for running Tippr in production.

 ### GCP Architecture Overview